ECCC-ASTD-MRD/MIDAS-src/src/README.md

 ## SSM packaging

-To publish the absolutes from a given architecture, one have to
+To publish the absolutes in a SSM domain, one have to
 1. update `./config.dot.sh` `SSM_*` variables
    (making sure they have write privilege to `${SSM_TARGET}`)
-2. `(source ./config.dot.sh && make ssm [ && make ssm_protect ] )'
+2. for **each architecture** `(source ./config.dot.sh && make ssm)`
+3. once all architectures have been published, protect the domain:
+   `(source ./config.dot.sh && make ssm_protect)`

 ## What is left to do